Nutrience Infusion Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

 The first ingredient in this dog food is chicken.
 Although it is a quality item, raw chicken contains up to 73% water.
 After cooking, most of that moisture is lost, reducing the meat content to just a fraction of its original weight.

 After processing, this item would probably account for a smaller part of the total content of the finished product.

 The second ingredient is chicken meal.
 Chicken meal is considered a meat concentrate and contains nearly 300% more protein than fresh chicken.

-The next two ingredients are peas and lentils.
-Peas are a quality source of carbohydrates.
+The next two items include peas and lentils.
+These two ingredients are a quality source of carbohydrates.
 And like all legumes, they’re rich in natural fiber.

 However, both peas and lentils contain about 25% protein, a factor that must be considered when judging the meat content of this dog food.

 The seventh ingredient is chicken fat.
 This item is obtained from rendering chicken, a process similar to making soup in which the fat itself is skimmed from the surface of the liquid.

 Chicken fat is high in linoleic acid, an omega-6 fatty acid essential for life.
 Although it doesn’t sound very appetizing, chicken fat is actually a quality ingredient.

 After the natural chicken flavor, we find sun-cured alfalfa.
 Although alfalfa is high in protein (18%) and fiber, it’s uncommon to see it used in a dog food.
 This hay-family ingredient is more commonly associated with horse feeds.